-Significant non-cash transactions for the year ended June 30, 2016 included:
+Significant non-cash transactions for the period ended June 30, 2017 included:

-a) A balance of \$4,744 included in exploration and evaluation assets relating to accounts payable and accrued liabilities.
+- A balance of \$109,450 included in exploration and evaluation assets relating to accounts payable and accrued liabilities. - b) Transferred a fair value of \$12,051 from share-based payments reserve to share capital on the exercise of 130,000 stock options.